“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Your Mortgage Loan Deserves Your Careful Attention

 Target carefully what you borrow, for how long, and at what rate.
 Look at taking out a 15-year mortgage loan versus a 30-year mortgage loan.
-While your monthly payments will be higher for the 15-year loan, total borrowing costs will be lower.
+While your monthly payments for the 15-year loan will be higher, total borrowing costs will be lower.

-Taking on a mortgage loan is a considerable cost, but home prices have historically kept pace with inflation.
+A mortgage loan is expensive, but home prices have historically kept pace with inflation.

 Lower Your Debt Where Possible